THE WORLDS LARGEST BUCKET EXCAVATOR

 Giant bucket wheel excavators are the largest mining vehicles on earth.
 The technical giants from Krupp are custom designed and built for the specific operating conditions and the production rates for each open pit mine that they work in.
 Digging heights of as much as one hundred meters, which is carried out effortlessly on its huge out-stretched booms.

-The excavator weighs in at thirteen thousand five hundred tons, and travvels along at just over half a Kph.
-Two huge electric motors give a combined power output of twenty two thousand five hundred brake horse power and this makes it the worlds biggest excavator to move under its own power, a true feat of human engineering.
+The excavator weighs in at 13,500 tons, and travels along at just over half a kph.
+Two huge electric motors give a combined power output of 22,500 brake horse power and this makes it the worlds biggest excavator to move under its own power, a true feat of human engineering.

 ACCIDENTS WILL HAPPEN!